*This post was originally published on 9/4/2017 and updated on 2/7/2019*

-In times like this, I have to put my total and absolute faith in God…even if the situation seems hopeless; even if my prayers seem unheard and unanswered; even if it seems that everyone around me is being blessed, while my life is in shambles.
+In times like these, I have to put my total and absolute faith in God…even if the situation seems hopeless; even if my prayers seem unheard and unanswered; even if it seems that everyone around me is being blessed, while my life is in shambles.
 God said “He would never leave us or forsake us” (Hebrews 13:5) and because of that, I have to stand on His Word and know that even in my low place, He is always with me.
 Here are some of the things that I do when I feel my faith is failing me, and when I need an answer from God.

-2. Reflect: Everytime something bad happens, we often feel as though nothing could ever be worse than what we are dealing with at the moment.
+Anytime something bad happens, we often feel as though nothing could ever be worse than what we are dealing with at the moment.
 But when we look back over our lives, we can see that every time we faced what we believed at the time to be an insurmountable obstacle, God never failed us, and has proven Himself time and time again to be greater than our problems.
-Reflecting on all the times that God has given us the victory will help us to face our current hardships with steadfast faith, and assurance that our mountains can be moved!
+Reflecting on all of the times that God has given us the victory will help us to face our current hardships with steadfast faith, and assurance that our mountains can be moved!

 I’ll go on and admit that whenever I’m down, I tend to retreat inside myself and pull away from everyone.
 After all, I don’t want to burden anyone with my problems.
 But I am learning that being able to be open and honest about my feelings with my loved ones is healing and cathartic!
 The people who love you can help you carry your heavy baggage.
 We are told to cast our cares upon Jesus (1 Peter 5:7), so go to Him first, and then surround yourself with those who can offer good advice, help you manage your issues, or simply make you laugh so hard that you forget your problems!

 I hope that these tips have helped you!
 Please feel free to leave your own tips in the comments section below!
 You never know who you will bless!